Stack Data Structure

 🔗

-Click here to suggest a better video
+Click here to suggest a better video or view suggestions..

 A stack is an abstract data structure which is used to store a collection of elements with the ability to add or remove elements at only one endpoint (often called the top).
-Due to this property of a stack which allows addition or removal of elements only from one endpoint, a stack is also known as a Last In First Out (LIFO) data structure.
+Due to this property of a stack which restricts addition or removal of elements only from one end, a stack is also known as a Last In First Out (LIFO) data structure.
 It means that the last element which is added to the stack will be the first one to come out of the stack during removals.

 Visualizing a Stack Data Structure

+Elements 42, 23, 2, 9 are added to the stack in order.
 The spring makes sure that the element which is added last will be at the top of stack thereby making the top element easily accessible.
 Any element added to the stack will move the existing top element down and the newly added element will be at the top.
-While removing elements, the topmost element is removed and after removal, the next top element will move to the top.

 Basic Operations Supported by a Stack